edcdavid/PCRRebindService/README.md

 #Notes:
 - only TPMv1 PCR 1 & 7 are tested at this time
-- Does not protect against all possible attack scenarios
+- does not protect against all possible attack scenarios
+- the temporary passphrase should be changed